SpearDevs/PHPStandards/README.md

 ## Notes

+### PHP

+Default PHP version in package is defined as `8.2`.
+If adjustment is needed then update following files:

+* `.github/workflows/speardevs-coding-standards.yaml` - set correct PHP version for `php-version` key
+* `rector.php` - replace `LevelSetList::UP_TO_PHP_82` set list name with proper version;
+  example: `LevelSetList::UP_TO_PHP_74`

+### PHPStan

-1. If amount of changes to apply for PHPStan is overwhelming, you can [generate baseline](https://phpstan.org/user-guide/baseline) and then slowly improve code file by file.
+If amount of changes to apply is overwhelming, you can [generate baseline](https://phpstan.org/user-guide/baseline) and then slowly improve code file by file.

+### PHPUnit

+If project has no implemented tests, comment `Run PHPUnit tests` step in pipeline defined in `.github/workflows/speardevs-coding-standards.yaml` to pass correctly job.